kaleido-io/PET-atomic-settlements/atomic-settlement.md

 To guard against this case:

-- The escrow contract initialization must happen first, then each of the trade legs is set up, using the lockIds proposed in the list of operations passed to `initialize()`.
 - The `cancel()` function of the escrow contract must be implemented to catch reverts in the downstream calls to the token contracts' `rollbackLock()` function.
 Otherwise, a malicious participant can implement a lock that reverts on rollback and prevents other participants from getting back their locked assets.